Adult Emphasis | Clinical Psychology PsyD

 Students complete their Practicum II training experience during their 3rd year in the program at a community training site where they gain experience in assessment and/or psychotherapy with adult clients.
 Many students also engage in part-time clinical work during their 3rd year to supplement the Practicum II training experience.

 During their 4th year in the program students continue their assessment and/or psychotherapy training with adult clients at a community training site or within our in-house clinics on assessment teams.
-Many students also engage in part-time clinical work during their 4th year to supplement the Advanced Practicum training experience.

 During their 5th year in the program students complete Internship.
 This requires a national application process through the Association of Psychology Postdoctoral and Internship Centers (APPIC; https://www.appic.org/Match/About-The-APPIC-Match).
 Students often relocate during this year, as sites are located all across the country.
 Sites are listed in the APPIC directory (https://www.appic.org/Directory).